EthanHosier/sudoku-solver-game/README.md

 # sudoku-solver-game
-Sudoku game and solver app, which uses the backtracking algorithm.
+A sudoku game and solver app, which uses the backtracking algorithm.
 Developed during the Spring of 2021.